ncsa/ameriflux-pipeline/docs/prepyfluxpro.md

 ### 16
 - If creation of L1 and L2 control files are successfull, pre_pyfluxpro module is completed and processes is ended.
 - Logs can be found in file pre_pyfluxpro.log.

+### 17
+- With the generated L1 and L2 control files for ameriflux processing, users can run PyFluxPro V3.3.2 software and generate plots.
+- Technicians can make neccessary adjustments to the L1 and L2 control files and re-run the PyFluxPro software if neccessary.
+- Launching and running PyFluxPro software is a manual process.